 Sometimes even and odd numbers are located on the same side of the street, and sometimes they are on opposite sides.
 And some are just, well, custom-made for Venice…

-By all means buy a map, but prepare to get lost anyway, and enjoy!
+By all means, consult a map, but prepare to get lost anyway, and enjoy!

 Have you discovered something wonderful while you were lost in Venice?
 Drop a comment below.
 I love to hear your stories!